mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *A twig snaps in the darkness.
 Footsteps approach—hesitant, cautious.
 A familiar voice calls out: "Don't shoot!
 It's Garrett!
 I...
 I need to talk to you."*

 **Garrett's Plea:**
 > *"I couldn't stay in Silverpine.
 Captain Roderic would've arrested me eventually, and the Unbound... they have eyes everywhere.
 If they think I betrayed them, my family's in danger.
-I know Raven's Rest.
+I know Raven's Keep.
 I've been there twice for meetings.
 Let me help—let me make this right.
 I'm not asking for forgiveness, just... a chance to do something good before it's too late."*

 **Insight DC 13:**
 - He's genuinely remorseful and terrified